+'''

 node enrollAdmin.js

+'''

-This command has stored the CA administrator's credentials in the wallet directory.
+This command stores the CA administrator's credentials in the wallet directory.
+You can find administrator's certificate and private key in the wallet/admin.id file.

-7.1.3 Register and enroll user1
+7.2.4 Register and enroll an application user

-Now that we have the administrator's credentials in a wallet, we can enroll a new user - user1 - which will be used to query and update the ledger:
+Our admin is used to work with the CA. Now that we have the administrator's credentials in a wallet, we can create a new application user which will be used to interact with the blockchain.
+Run the following command to register and enroll a new user named appuser:

+'''

 node registerUser.js

+'''

-Similar to the admin enrollment, this program uses a CSR to enroll user1 and store its credentials alongside those of admin in the wallet.
-We now have identities for two separate users - admin and user1 - and these are used by our application.
+Similar to the admin enrollment, this program uses a CSR to enroll appuser and store its credentials alongside those of admin in the wallet.
+We now have identities for two separate users - admin and appuser - that can be used by our application.